-The following table sets forth (i) our capitalization as of September 30, 2006 on a historical basis, and (ii) our capitalization on a pro forma basis to reflect the probable acquisition of Reckson, and (iii) our capitalization on a pro forma basis as adjusted to give effect to the sale of our common stock in this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us and the application of the expected net proceeds of this offering as set forth under "Use of Proceeds."
-The information set forth in the following table should be read in conjunction with the consolidated financial statements and notes thereto in our Annual Report on Form 10-K for the year ended December 31, 2005, our Quarterly Reports on Form 10-Q for the periods ended March 31, 2006, June 30, 2006 and September 30, 2006, and our Current Reports on Form 8-K filed on September 18, 2006 and November 28, 2006.
+The following table sets forth our capitalization as of March 31, 2009: (i) on an actual basis; and (ii) on an as adjusted basis to give effect to (A) the sale of our common stock in this offering and the application of the expected proceeds of this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, as set forth under "Use of Proceeds" and (B) the repurchase and retirement of approximately \$63.1 million of the senior unsecured notes issued by certain of our subsidiaries in the period from April 1, 2009 to May 8, 2009 for a cash purchase price of approximately \$49.1 million.
+The information set forth in the following table should be read in conjunction with the consolidated financial statements and notes thereto for the year ended December 31, 2008, included in our Quarterly Report on Form 10-Q/A for the period ended March 31, 2009.
+The information presented below assumes no exercise of the underwriters' overallotment option.